Have no energy (or patience!) during your pregnancy with a toddler? Learn how to handle your child’s needs, even if you’re pregnant.

 Conclusion

 Start by focusing on games and activities that don’t require too much physical effort on your part.
-Nurture her independence, encouraging her to assume tasks or play on her own with you nearby.
-Give her a new toy, from simple trinkets to old toys brought out of storage.
+Nurture your toddler’s independence, encouraging her to assume tasks or play on her own with you nearby.
+Give her a new toy, from simple trinkets to old toys brought out from storage.

-Use nap times to grab some rest for yourself, knowing that doing so can help you be a better parent than when you’re exhausted.
+Use nap times to rest yourself, knowing that doing so can help you be a better parent than when you’re exhausted.
 And finally, go easy on yourself, mama—this is a temporary season in your life that’s best left without added blame.

-You can get the break you need —or at least, 45 minutes of uninterrupted rest while he opens and closes wooden doors and latches nearby.
+You can get the break you need —or at least, 45 minutes of uninterrupted rest while she opens and closes wooden doors and latches nearby.

 Get more tips: